deterjan/FPGA-Tetris/README.md

 * Connect two buzzers to pins JB1 and JC1 for music.

-* gridCodeGen.txt contains a Java class that is used to generate code for the VGA module to display the game grid.
+* GridCodeGen.java contains a Java class that is used to generate code for the VGA module to display the game grid.

 * Sometimes when multiple rows are supposed to be erased, one of them stays there, effectively breaking the game.
 This bug arises possibly due to the significant setup time violation.